 The College is in an area that has a lot of choice as far as post 16 provision is concerned, with a prevalence of other Sixth Form Colleges and large School Sixth Forms.
 However, our applications have continued to increase year on year.
-Applications for 2023 entry were the largest ever and this translated into our highest ever enrolment, with the College likely to grow by c.175 students in the past year.
+Applications for 2024 entry were the largest ever and for the first time the Trust had to enact a ballot to allocate the remaining spaces.
+The high levels of applications translated into our highest ever enrolment for 2024/25, with the College likely to grow by a further c.150 students.
 The College closely monitors the estimated number of students in both the following year, and beyond.
 This detail is scrutinised at the monthly Finance Monitoring meetings.